telerik/blazor-docs/knowledge-base/gantt-tooltip-access-model-fields.md

 * [Use a custom Tooltip](#use-a-custom-tooltip)

-### Get the Model from Your Data Based on the Context Properties
+### Get the Gantt Data Item From Context Properties

 This solution relies on finding the task item in your data based on the properties that the `TooltipTemplateContext` provides.
 The approach is applicable only if all items in your data have unique values for these properties and the task titles are not localized.